Family guardians bring an important perspective to the guardianship profession as effective advocates for quality services.

 - displays competency in his or her actions

-A family guardian is defined as an individual who acts as guardian for one or more vulnerable adults related to the guardian by blood, adoption or through marriage or friendship.
+A family guardian is defined as an individual who acts as guardian for one or more vulnerable adults related to the guardian by blood, adoption, marriage, or friendship.

 This scholarship is defined as one complimentary registration to the National Guardianship Association’s National Conference on Guardianship taking place in year of the nomination and up to $500 in travel and lodging expenses.
 It does not include any items for which there are separate charges such as conference intensives.
 The holder is also responsible for his/her own travel and lodging above the $500 maximum, as well as any meals not included as part of the conference.